-Referral-In order to make a referral and initiate PIP, an administrator/supervisor must contact the director of the Department of Professional Growth Systems (DPGS), OHRD, with evidence of an employee's underperformance.
+Referral-In order to make a referral and initiate PIP, an administrator/supervisor must contact the director of performance evaluation and compliance, Office of Human Resources and Development, with evidence of an employee's underperformance.
 Referrals to PIP take place under the following circumstances:

-- Evaluation Year Process-An administrator/ supervisor assigns to an employee a "Does Not Meet Core Competency" rating on one or more core competencies during a formal evaluation.
-Documentation supporting this rating will be provided to the assigned PGC. - Non-Evaluation Year Process-An administrator/ supervisor has identified and documented underperformance that has been discussed with the employee over time.
-Send e-mail to the director of DPGS.
+- An administrator/supervisor assigns to an employee a "Does Not Meet Core Competency" rating on one or more core competencies during a formal evaluation.
+Documentation supporting this rating will be provided to the assigned PGC. - An administrator/supervisor has identified and documented underperformance that has been discussed with the employee over time.